 For refrigerators and freezers to maintain proper temperature, the compressor will run much of the time.
-Newer refrigerators have smaller, more powerful, high-speed compressors that are designed to run 80 % to 90% of the time.
-This makes them more energy efficient because the greatest amount of energy used when the compressor cycles on as opposed to when the compressor is actually running.
+Newer refrigerators have compressors that are designed to run 80% to 90% of the time.
+This makes them more energy efficient because the greatest amount of energy is used when the compressor cycles on as opposed to when the compressor is actually running.

 - Upright or Chest Freezer: 0 degrees F

 - Refrigerator: -5 to +8 degrees F (Freezer); 34 to 42 degrees F (Fresh Food)

 - In extremely hot, humid areas, run time may approach 100%.

 - Loading the refrigerator or freezer with a large amount of food, especially warm or hot foods.

 - An empty or lightly-loaded freezer.
 The freezer should be at least 3/4 full to maintain proper temperatures and reduce time.

 - When the door is opened, some of the heavy, cold air slides out of the cabinet, pulling warm air in at the top.

 - Damaged or dirty door gaskets.
 See Refrigerator Interior and Gasket Care and Cleaning.

 - Blocked air vents in the freezer section.